ryanleek/HRD_RSP_NAS/README.md

 - Getting close with Linux and Shell

 STEPS (working with Windows)
-1. Fit Raspberry Pi for Server(Static IP, passwd, sshd_config, install ufw)
+1. Fit Raspberry Pi for Server(Static IP, passwd, sshd_config, ufw)
 2. Create shh keys with PuTTY and send public key to Pi(Server)
 3. Install Docker